joemasilotti/turbolinks/README.md

 ## Disabling Turbolinks on Specific Links

-Turbolinks can be disabled on a per-link basis by annotating a link or any of its ancestors with `data-turbolinks=false`.
-To reenable when an ancestor has opted out, use `data-turbolinks=true`.
+Turbolinks can be disabled on a per-link basis by annotating a link or any of its parent elements with `data-turbolinks=false`.

+To reenable Turbolinks when a parent element has disabled it, use `data-turbolinks=true`.

 ```html
 <a href="/">Enabled</a>